 Based on the school's strategic planning, grade 5 will be the highest level offered in the Dual Language Immersion program.

-DLI students will integrate with mainstream students to the appropriate proficiency level after completing grades.
-At that point, they should enroll in intermediate and advanced Chinese classes to further enhance their language proficiency.
+DLI students will integrate with mainstream students to the appropriate proficiency level after grade 5.

 DLI students will participate in common assessments and standardized tests across all subjects, just like their mainstream peers.
 Additionally, they will participate in common Chinese assessments administered by the school, as well as the language standardized assessments (aligning with the ACTFL proficiency Language standards).
 The assessment data will be used to evaluate the success of the program and for future improvements as well as individual students’ learning results.